Last Updated on July 7, 2026 by Emma Fajcz | Published: May 29, 2018

 Casa Museo de Ratón Pérez

-Just a two-minute walk away from the tour ending point in Puerta del Sol, you’ll find this charming museum kids will adore.
+Just a two-minute walk away from Puerta del Sol, you’ll find this charming museum kids will adore.
 Here in Spain, it’s not the tooth fairy who visits children who have lost a tooth—it’s a little mouse known as El Ratoncito Pérez!
 At Casa Museo de Ratón Pérez, kids will have a blast experiencing this unique Spanish tradition.

 According to local legend, Ratoncito Pérez actually lives in the little house at the museum!
 Kids will have a blast seeing where the little mouse and his family live.
 There’s also a small art museum featuring various artists’ interpretations of this beloved character.
 You can even see some of the baby teeth belonging to famous historical figures that he’s collected over the years.